gabehollombe-aws/step-functions-workshop/website/content/_index.md

 First, install the Serverless CLI tool, initialize a new project, install two dependencies from NPM, and remove the default Lambda function handler created by the new project.

-1. In the terminal command line, run these commands to handle all of the housekeeping of getting our first version of the Account Applications service deployed:
+Step 1.
+In the terminal command line, run these commands to handle all of the housekeeping of getting our first version of the Account Applications service deployed:

     ```bash
     # Install the Serverless Framework CLI